-1. Substance abuse/dependence within the previous 12months

-Refer to the DSM-IV-TR (or current version) for substance dependence or abuse criteria.

-2. History of substance abuse treatment within the previous 12 months, or two or more prior drug or alcohol treatment episodes during adult lifetime.

-Include any court-ordered or voluntary substance abuse treatment or counseling.
-Include offender self-report

-3. Offender uses illegal drugs or illegal use of drugs

-Colorado Revised Statutes Section 18-18-404(1) refers to "unlawful use of a controlled substance - using any controlled substance, except when it is dispensed by or under the direction of a person licensed or authorized by law to prescribe, administer, or dispense such controlled substance for bona fide medial needs."

-Illegal use of drugs includes the abuse of prescription medication; abuse of over-the-counter drugs; and or using illegal drugs such as cocaine, heroin, LSD, methamphetamine, etc.

-Tobacco is not included

-You may use offender self-report, police report, criminal justice record, and other witnesses.
+- 1. Substance abuse/dependence within the previous 12 months - Refer to the DSM-IV-TR (or current version) for substance dependence or abuse criteria. - 2.
+History of substance abuse treatment within the previous 12 months, or two or more prior drug or alcohol treatment episodes during adult lifetime. - · Include any court-ordered or voluntary substance abuse treatment or counseling. - Include offender self-report - 3.
+Offender uses illegal drugs or illegal use of drugs - Colorado Revised Statutes Section 18-18-404(1) refers to "unlawful use of a controlled substance - using any controlled substance, except when it is dispensed by or under the direction of a person licensed or authorized by law to prescribe, administer, or dispense such controlled substance for bona fide medial needs." - Illegal use of drugs includes the abuse of prescription medication; abuse of over-the-counter drugs; and or using illegal drugs such as cocaine, heroin, LSD, methamphetamine, etc. - Tobacco is not included - You may use offender self-report, police report, criminal justice record, and other witnesses.

-Discussion Point: For offenders that report the use of medical marijuana:

-If the Approved Provider has verified the offender has a Colorado approved medical marijuana certificate AND the court or supervising agent for the court is allowing the offender to use the medical marijuana while under court supervision, then DO NOT score this as an illegal use of a substance.

-Note: This does not prohibit an Approved Provider from also determining as necessary whether the marijuana use is being abused by the offender.
-If approved assessment instruments and evaluation identify that the marijuana is being abused, than this is scored under number 1.

-If the Approved Provider verifies that the offender does not have a Colorado approved medical marijuana certificate AND the court or supervising agent for the court is NOT allowing the offender to use the medical marijuana while under court supervision, then score this as illegal use of a substance.
+Discussion point:

+Colorado State law, as of June 1, 2015 allows probationers to use medical marijuana unless the court has prohibited it.
+Therefore, IF an offender has a medical marijuana card as required by the state and IF the court has not prohibited the use of medical marijuana for that particular offender, this medical marijuana use would not be scored in Domain B.

+However, if at any time, the offender abused or is abusing marijuana this would be scored under B.1.

-Domain C: Mental Health Issue (Any of the following are Significant Risk Factors that indicate initial treatment placement in Level B at a minimum).
+Domain C: Mental Health Issue

+(Any of the following are Significant Risk Factors that indicate initial treatment placement in Level B at a minimum).